reowst/sdk/FAQ.md

 No. Routing via bidding process ensures that we remain _supplier neutral_ and always steer traffic across the route with the best performance at the best price, without favoring any one buyer or supplier over another.

-## Will Network Next ever accept strategic investment from network infrastructure or transit companies?
+## Will you ever accept strategic investment from network infrastructure?

 No. Doing so would violate the neutrality of our marketplace.